rougebros/dorr/README.md

 "DORR redefines C2C and C2B interactions, moving beyond star rating system to empower people and communities to share experiences or needs.
 With 6 vibrant colors for tags, hashtags, and notifications, DORR also aims to flip supply-demand chain to demand-supply approach, allowing open and fewer connections on what truly matters to them—to minimizing middlemen."

+## Purpose and Mission

+DORR's mission is to empower people to share and learn from each other’s experiences with a focus on transparency, mutual support, and independence from traditional platform-centric models.
+By giving users full control over what they share and how they connect—without intermediaries dictating terms—DORR fosters a community-driven environment where insights, needs, and offers are exchanged directly.

+## A Unique Perspective on Sharing

+In DORR, each tag or experience is more than just a data point; it’s a piece of wisdom, highlighted with meaningful color-coding that adds layers of insight and clarity.
+By organizing hashtags and notifications with a color-coded approach, DORR enables people to see what matters in vivid clarity—whether it’s an urgent need, an opportunity, or a supportive presence within the community.

+## The Path Forward

+Inspired by the model of Unix, which grew organically as a collaborative tool, DORR aims to establish itself as an open-source platform that benefits both individuals and communities.
+Like Unix’s open framework, DORR’s structure allows flexibility, transparency, and room for meaningful user-generated evolution.
+Although it’s free to use, DORR sustains itself by generating true, lasting value—connecting people who genuinely benefit from each other’s shared experiences without the need for profit-driven motives.

 ---

 ## Sections Overview